His Butler's Sister

 His Butler's Sister is a 1943 American romantic comedy film directed by Frank Borzage and starring Deanna Durbin.
 The supporting cast includes Franchot Tone, Pat O'Brien, Akim Tamiroff, Evelyn Ankers and Hans Conried.
 The film was nominated for an Oscar for Best Sound Recording (Bernard B. Brown).

 Plot

-Ann Carter visits New York City to see her half-brother, and to try to start a music career.
-He works as a butler for Charles Gerard, a Broadway producer, so Ann gets a job working for him as a maid.
+Ann Carter visits New York City to see her half-brother Martin Murphy and to try to start a music career.
+Martin works as a butler for Broadway producer Charles Gerard, so Ann takes a job working for Charles as a maid.